-In addition, the measure states that the following activities are crimes punishable as either a misdemeanor or felony, or by a requirement to attend a marijuana education diversion program that each county would be required to establish: (1) the diversion of marijuana to other states; (2) marijuana-related activity used as a cover for the trafficking of illegal drugs or other illegal activity; (3) the use of violence, coercion, or duress in the unlawful cultivation or distribution of marijuana; and (4) gross pollution or environmental destruction caused by unlawful cultivation of marijuana.
-In addition, individuals who exceed the limitation on the cultivation of marijuana for noncommercial use could be punished by a requirement to attend a county diversion program.
-Such individuals would also be subject to a fine of up to \$50 per square foot over the limit.
+In addition, the measure states that the following activities are crimes punishable as either a fine, misdemeanor, felony, or by a requirement to attend a marijuana education diversion program that each county would be required to establish: (1) the diversion of marijuana to other states; (2) marijuana-related activity used as a cover for the trafficking of illegal drugs or other illegal activity; (3) the use of violence, coercion, or duress in the unlawful cultivation or distribution of marijuana; (4) gross pollution or environmental destruction caused by unlawful cultivation of marijuana; and (5) providing marijuana to an individual under the age of 21.
+Under the measure, the use, cultivation, or sales of marijuana by individuals under the age of 21 for nonmedical purposes, would be an infraction punishable by a fine or by a requirement to attend a county marijuana education diversion program.